rowansmithhc/vault-plugin-secrets-cloudflare/README.md

 1. Download and enable plugin locally (TODO)

-2. Configure the plugin with a token capable of generating other tokens:
+2. Configure the plugin with a Cloudflare token capable of generating other tokens:

 ```
 vault write /cloudflare/config/token token=<token>